bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 Bear in mind that any content folders you specify in the "/etc/minidlna.conf" configuration file with the "media_dir" option need to be readable by the "minidlna" user.
-By default, folders under "/Data/Public" and "/Data/minidlna" are in this category but folders under other user's "/Data" directories are not.

 #### Startup script - /etc/init.d/minidlna-init.sh
 In order for miniDLNA to run at system startup, an init script starting